the-aci/.github/profile/README.md

 --

 The purpose of this organisation is to help collaboration on Ada projects.
 The means is to offer a platform for blogs etc.
-Pull Requests are welcomed with thanks !

 <!--

 **Here are some ideas to get you started:**